-7. Conclusion
+8. Conclusion

-We presented an edge graph-based volume segmentation algorithm for solving the IGA segmentation problem.
-We repeatedly decompose a solid into a collection of predefined base solids and finally into a collection of topological hexahedra.
+After formulating the isogeometric segmentation problem for general solids, we presented an edge graph-based volume segmentation algorithm for solving this problem in the case of solids without non-convex edges.
+This algorithm forms an essential step of the process pipeline addressing the full problem.
+It repeatedly decomposes a solid into a collection of predefined base solids and finally into a collection of topological hexahedra.
 By specifying a decomposition sequence ω in advance, the cutting loops in the single segmentation steps are selected automatically and provide a splitting tree of the edge graph with the base solids as leaves.
+We experimented with several examples to choose a decomposition sequence which resulted in a small number of hexahedra.